nebius/nebius-architect-solution-library/generative-ai-examples/nvidia-playground/README.md

-# Kubernetes Deploy: Nvidia Generative AI Playground
+# Kubernetes deployment: Nvidia Generative AI playground

-A terraform-helm runbook which provisions a k8s cluster and installs [Nvidia Generative AI examples](https://github.com/NVIDIA/GenerativeAIExamples/tree/main).
+A Terraform-helm runbook for creating a k8s cluster and installing [Nvidia Generative AI examples](https://github.com/NVIDIA/GenerativeAIExamples/tree/main).

 ## llm server
-In this example, we are using a llama2-13b-chat model, which is during runtime converted to run with TensorRT engine, as well as quantized using int4_awq quantization.
-If you want to play with the quantizaton, or other TensorRT options, you can modify a ConfigMap in [this file](./helm/templates/triton.yaml):
+In this example, we use a llama2-13b-chat model that is converted during runtime to run with  TensorRT engine and quantized using int4_awq quantization.
+If you want to experiment with the quantizaton or other TensorRT setttings, you can modify a ConfigMap in [this file](./helm/templates/triton.yaml):

 ```
 apiVersion: v1